LaserDoor/LaserMark/README.md

 `Normal` stands for the accuracy to recognize pictures without triggers in TT100K.

 `Attack` stands for the attack success rate using pictures with corresponding physical triggers in LaserMark.

+The resnet-34 model is also provided in the same folder.